MuhiaKevin/Flappy-Bird-Js/README.md

 # Flappy-Bird-Js
 A clone of the popular flappy bird game but played in the browser.
-Still have some work todo especially on the pipes, collision detection and scoring system
+Still have some work todo.

 # TODO